 by Mike Ratliff

-As we end this study of the Pilgrim’s Heart, let us take notice of the vast difference between the self-focused Christian, the Soul-led, and the God-focused Christian, the Spirit-led.
+As we end this study of the Pilgrim’s Heart, let us take notice of the vast difference between the self-focused Christian, the Flesh-bound, and the God-focused Christian, the Spirit-led.
 The former is fleshly.
 He or she may very well be a genuine Christian, but they struggle mightily with besetting sins and are still focused on self-gratification as a means of fulfillment.
 His or her heart is relatively hard or callous towards God.
 The latter is not nearly as fleshly.
 He or she is a genuine Christian, and besetting sins are actively fought via mortification.
 The Spirit-led believer seeks to obey God and deny self.
-He or she has learned to take every thought capture so that sin does not have a chance to take root.
+He or she has learned to take every thought captive so that sin does not have a chance to take root.
 His or her heart is relatively tender towards God.
 The Spirit-led believer, in his or her obedience, is Spirit-filled.
 That means he or she walks and obeys God by His grace.
 These fundamentals are the basis for all aspects of the victorious pilgrimage.

 The Pilgrim on this Pilgrimage to the Celestial City maintains their godly walk via a Worshipping Heart that blesses God and humbles self.
 Prayer and worship is constant.
 Those who do not stumble in this journey also must guard against having a divided heart.
 Nothing can come between them and their devotion to their sovereign Lord.
 They maintain this attitude of worship, prayer and devotion to their Lord by having a contrite, penitent heart.
 This is the heart that mourns and remains humble before the Lord.